 6. Match the occasion

-7. Try your outfit on before the big day
+7. Try your outfit before the big day

-Now we’ve covered the dos, here are a few things you shouldn’t wear for a video interview.
+Now we’ve covered the dos, here are a few things you shouldn’t do for a video interview.

 1. Wear stripes and loud patterns

-Stripes and other patterned tops will not look good on-screen.
-They are unflattering and are distracting to the viewer.
-Remember, the focus should be on you and not on what you’re wearing, so stick to solid and warm colors.
+Stripes and other patterned tops will not look good on screen.
+They’re unflattering and distracting to the viewer.
+Remember: the focus should be on you and not on what you’re wearing, so stick to solid and warm colors.

 2. Wear ill-fitted clothing